AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/google-drive-modules.md

 keywords: connector
 navigation-topic: apps-and-their-modules
 title: Google Drive modules
-description: The [!DNL Adobe Workfront Fusion Google Drive] modules enable you to monitor, search, create, update, delete, and manage your files, folder, or shared drives in your [!DNL Google] Drive.
+description: The [!DNL Adobe Workfront Fusion Google Drive] modules enable you to monitor, search, create, update, delete, and manage your files, folder, or shared drives in your [!DNL Google Drive].
 author: Becky
 feature: Workfront Fusion, Digital Content and Documents
 exl-id: 7d620c93-d1bf-4451-9f76-1d6fd850cec9
 ---
-# Google Drive modules
+# [!DNL Google Drive] modules

-The [!DNL Adobe Workfront Fusion Google Drive] modules enable you to monitor, search, create, update, delete, and manage your files, folder, or shared drives in your [!DNL Google] Drive.
+The [!DNL Adobe Workfront Fusion] [!DNL Google Drive] modules enable you to monitor, search, create, update, delete, and manage your files, folder, or shared drives in your [!DNL Google Drive].

 In a [!DNL Adobe Workfront Fusion] scenario, you can connect your [!DNL Google Drive] account to multiple third-party applications and services.